Explore 200 Years of Scientific Discovery

 Four Academy scientists, Susan Boehme, Marta Panero, Lisa Rodenburg and Sandra Valle, oversaw the Project, which assessed pollutants in the New York/New Jersey Harbor Watershed between 1998 and 2001.
 The team identified the sources of contaminations, ranging from sewer overflow to the disposal of industrial waste, and their effect on the ecology, the harbor and the Hudson River itself.

 The final report had a significant impact on the use of industrial chemicals worldwide.
-This includes the records of the Project.
+This archive includes the records of the Project.

 Nathaniel Lord Britton and the New York Botanical Garden

 American botanist and taxonomist Nathaniel Lord Britton was born in Staten Island, New York, in 1859, and started teaching botany and geology at Columbia University after college.